mtitze/njet/README.md

 The indices here correspond to the powers of the variables x, y, z in the multivariate Taylor expansion.
 They can be translated to the tensor indices of the corresponding multilinear map using a built-in routine.
-Eg.:
+Example:

-Get the gradient and Hessian:
+Obtain the gradient and the Hessian
 ```python
 d1.grad()
 {(2,): -0.0034336627423962197,